 Scarlet steps up and risks everything to protect Molly.
 This was satisfying to watch Scarlet being a powerful player in her own right rather than a fragile, used to broken but I’m getting better hones, ex-victim.

-What follows is a clever plot, centred around Molly’s back story and the exploitation of women by ruthless men who see them as not quite human.
-This is combined with a theme about powerful shadowy figures who want to deconstruct the system of laws and trials and powersharing that make the LA Old World special.
-For a while I was sure that the bad guy was going to turn out to be a supernatural version of Bannon.
+What follows is a clever plot, centred around Molly’s backstory and the exploitation of women by ruthless men who see them as not quite human.
+This is combined with a theme of powerful shadowy figures who want to deconstruct the system of laws and trials and powersharing that make the LA Old World special.
+For a while, I was sure that the bad guy was going to turn out to be a supernatural version of Bannon.

 The inhumanity of the men, who cannot even understand why what they do to the women is wrong, was chilling and very relevant to today’s politics.